-Sensitive information that is at risk of leakage or is leaked often includes shared and unencrypted content such as word-processed documents, presentation files and spreadsheets that could leave an organization via many different points or channels (e.g., via email, instant messaging, Internet browsing or on portable storage devices).
+Certification Authority (CA) Comprises the people, processes and tools that are responsible for the creation, issue and management of public key certificates that are used within a PKI.
 Information Security Approved Network Segment A portion of the P&G network utilizing a method for isolating a system from other systems or networks.
 Approved methods are air gapped and NOC/SOC managed reverse proxy.
 Malware Typically includes computer viruses, worms, Trojan horses, spyware, rootkits, botnet software, ransomware, and malicious mobile code (e.g., malicious executable code, often in the form of Java applets, ActiveX, JavaScript, or VBScript, that has been written deliberately to perform unauthorized functions).
 NOC / SOC The P&G Network Operations Center and Security Operations Center.
 Registration Authority (RA) Typically represents the interface between a CA and users of the PKI.
 The RA is often a combination of technology and people responsible for functions such as verifying the identity of PKI users, registering users, providing status information about certificates, handling digital certificate requests and revoking certificates.
-Security Architecture Principles Security Architecture Principles (sometimes referred to as design principles) are fundamental to security and should be followed during the development and use of a security architecture, when reviewing and approving IT projects, and when implementing security controls.
-The P&G Network The network infrastructure that is accessible from within the physically secured areas of Company sites.
+Security Architecture Principles Design principles that are fundamental to security and should be followed during the development and use of a security architecture, when reviewing and approving IT projects, and when implementing security controls.
+P&G Network (internal network) The network to which access (on any layer of OSI model) is exclusively authorized, provisioned and secured by P&G or parties authorized by P&G and therefore is not shared with any other party unauthorized by P&G.